 Waverly FitzgeraldWaverly Fitzgerald loves research as much as writing, which is sometimes a problem.
 She has written one non-fiction book, Slow Time (2007) and fourteen novels, of which nine have been published by publishers as diverse as Doubleday and Kensington.
 Her essays and poems have appeared in Facere and Raven Chronicles.
 For her essays on urban nature, she has been awarded a fellowship from Jack Straw Cultural Center, a grant from Artist Trust and residencies at Hedgebrook and the Whiteley Center.
 She has presented at international and national writing conferences and taught for various continuing education programs including the UCLA Writers Program and the University of Washington Extension.
 She currently teaches online for Creative Nonfiction magazine.

-Sean works with directly with Andrea of Andrea Hurst & Associates managing editorial and consulting services for clients, developmentally editing books, and teaching classes.
+Sean works directly with Andrea of Andrea Hurst & Associates managing editorial and consulting services for clients, developmentally editing books, and teaching classes.
 Sean scouts for strong adult and YA books to represent through the agency, specializing in the following genres: Sci-Fi/fantasy, thriller, women's fiction, and suspense/thriller.
 He looks for books full of multidimensional characters, engaging plots, original voices, and deep themes across all age groups.
 When not agenting or editing, he is an author of YA science fiction and fantasy.

 President of Andrea Hurst & Associates - www.andreahurst.com, www.andreahurst-author.com